Ware, Hertfordshire: Culture

-Sports and leisure
+Sport and leisure

 Wodson Park Sports and Leisure Centre

 Wodson Park Sports and Leisure Centre is located on the north side of Ware.
 It is owned and operated by the Wodson Park Trust which is a community based charity providing sports and recreation facilities for the people of East Hertfordshire.
 It has an extensive range of sports and entertainment facilities including indoor sports halls, restaurants and an external athletics facility.
 It is also the home to the Ware Football Clubs.

-The Ware Drill Hall
+Drill hall

 The Ware Drill Hall was constructed in 1899 at a cost of £5,250 and is a Grade II listed building in the centre of Ware.
 The building was listed due to its early use of a steel parabolic roof structure.
-It is home to many sporting clubs and community facilities and hosts many sporting, cultural and music events throughout the year.
+It is home to sporting clubs and community facilities and hosts many sporting, cultural and music events throughout the year.
 The facility is currently operated by The Ware Drill Hall Association (WDHA).